Shreya-Gupta-729/iss-dashboard/README.md

 Enhance accessibility
 Improve animations and transitions

 P.S.
+A video demonstrating the app behaviour has been uploaded in screenshots folder

+P.S.
 The project is made by a beginner to next.js, learning will continue forever!

 P.S.
 Readme file partially uses AI to briefly summarize the project, the project itself however, is hand-coded.